Nursing Home Abuse and Neglect Lawyers

 An increasing elderly population has led to a larger nursing home population.
 Unfortunately, a nursing home abuse attorney knows that this rising resident population has led to an increase in incidences of nursing home negligence and abuse.

 Governmental agencies such as the Center for Medicare & Medicaid Services help oversee the care and services provided by nursing homes.
 Both federal and state governments have established uniform standards for nursing homes to ensure the protection and safety of residents.
 Failure to abide by these standards may result in fines, citations, and other penalties for the negligent facility.
+Additionally, they can open the nursing home to nursing home negligence cases.

 Unfortunately, despite the best efforts of these agencies, more than one million nursing home residents are abused in some manner every year.

-Contact Nursing Home Abuse Lawyers
+Contact A Nursing Home Abuse Law Firm

 ****Do not let a senior suffer in silence- take action!